Sign up for my newsletter and get a free short story!

-For any combination of books, the cost is $15 for the first, $27 for any two, $38 for any three, and $48 for any four.
-That includes shipping within the continental United States, autographed and personalized per your request.
+I can provide personalized copies at the following reduced prices.
+For any combination of books, the cost is $13 for the first, $25 for any two, $36 for three, $46 for four, and $56 for five.
+That includes standard shipping within the continental United States, autographed and personalized per your request.

 Pay by Paypal or check.
 Send Paypal payment to my email@example.com account; mail checks to PO Box 482, Andover, MA 01810-0009.